My Photography & Travel Guide to The Maldives

 WHERE TO STAY

-Each hotel is on its own island, and each one has unique features and characters.
-They are NOT all the same – despite what the water villa and snorkeling photos might have you believe.
-So if you like scuba diving, for example, make sure the hotel you have chosen has scuba diving options.
+Each hotel is situated on its own island, and each one has unique features and distinct personalities.
+They are not all the same, despite what the water villa and snorkeling photos might lead you to believe.
+If you enjoy scuba diving, for example, ensure the hotel you’ve chosen offers scuba diving options.

 Peak season in the Maldives is from December to April.
 Of course, the prices during this period will reflect this!
 While the weather is amazing during peak season Maldivian weather is pretty good all year round.